In this article, we provide a list of the restaurants at Disney’s Animal Kingdom Lodge, along with an overview of each one.

 Below, we’ll go over each of these options in more detail.
 Additionally, I’ll let you in on the must-do dining options.

-That’s because the Animal Kingdom resort is home to an exquisite signature restaurant, a buffet that any adventurous eater will want to attend, and one of the most popular table service restaurants in all of Disney.
+I’ll warn you now, all three of the resort’s table service dining options are exceptional.
+Animal Kingdom Lodge is home to an exquisite signature restaurant, a buffet that any adventurous eater will want to attend, and one of Disney’s most popular table service restaurants.

-If you are not staying at the resort, you might still want to plan a meal here during your Disney vacation.
-A visit to the Animal Kingdom Lodge can be good for the soul.
-Similar to Disney’s Wilderness Lodge, it’s one of the few tranquil escapes on Disney property.
+Whether staying at the resort or not, you’ll want to plan a meal here during your vacation.
+A visit to Disney’s Animal Kingdom Lodge is good for the soul.

-The following restaurants are located at Disney’s Animal Kingdom Lodge.
-They are broken down between the two central locations at the resort.
+Below is a list of the restaurants at Disney’s Animal Kingdom Lodge.
+They are broken down between the two different resort areas.